 Because residential childcare positions are often a gateway into something else, there are good opportunities for career progression at later stages.

 Usually, this will involve going into management-level roles and taking on greater levels of responsibility.
-There are also opportunities to specialise in specific areas, such as child sexual exploitation.
+There are also opportunities to specialise in specific areas, such as child sexual exploitation or learning disabilities.

 In recent years, we have supported registered managers and team leaders to complete undergraduate qualifications in their chosen disciplines.